JustinMorgan/MEANSandbox/README.md

 3. I haven't done much testing of intial setup and config in production mode.
 It may require more initial configuration, especially for `connect-assets`.

 #Next steps
-- [x] Dynamically generate multiple Angular front-ends from a list of schemas.
+- [x] Dynamically generate the Angular front end to match the database schema.
 I'm already doing this on the back end with dynamic REST APIs.
-- [x] Dynamic Jade templates
+- [x] Jade templates that also bind dynamically to the schema.
 - [x] Bower
 - [ ] Browserify
 - [ ] Guided installation, most likely with Yeoman